-Varex competes in highly competitive markets, and it may lose business to its customers or other companies with greater resources or the ability to develop more effective technologies, or it could be forced to reduce its prices.
+We compete in highly competitive markets, and we may lose business to our customers or other companies with greater resources or the ability to develop more effective technologies, or we could be forced to reduce our prices.

-Rapidly-evolving technology, intense competition and pricing pressure characterize the market in which Varex competes.
-Varex often competes with companies that have greater financial, marketing and other resources than Varex.
-Some of the major diagnostic imaging systems companies, which are the primary OEM customers for Varex's X-ray components, also manufacture X-ray components, including X-ray tubes, for use in their own imaging systems products.
-Varex must compete with these in-house manufacturing operations for business.
-If these customers manufacture a greater percentage of their components in-house or otherwise decrease purchases from external sources, which may occur for a number of reasons, including a strong U.S. Dollar, or a general economic slowdown, Varex could experience reductions in purchasing volume by, or loss of, one or more of these customers.
-Such a reduction or loss may have a material and adverse effect on its business.
-In addition, Varex competes against other stand-alone, independent X-ray tube manufacturers for both the OEM business of major diagnostic imaging equipment manufacturers and the independent servicing business for X-ray tubes.
+We compete in a market characterized by rapidly-evolving technology, intense competition and pricing pressure.
+We often compete with companies that have greater financial, marketing and other resources than us.
+Some of the major diagnostic imaging systems companies, which are the primary OEM customers for our X-ray components, also manufacture X-ray components, including X-ray tubes, for use in their own imaging systems products.
+We must compete with these in-house manufacturing operations for business.
+If these customers manufacture a greater percentage of their components in-house or otherwise decrease purchases from external sources, which may occur for a number of reasons, including a strong U.S. Dollar, or a general economic slowdown, we could experience reductions in purchasing volume by, or loss of, one or more of these customers.
+Such a reduction or loss may have a material and adverse effect on our business.
+In addition, we compete against other stand-alone, independent X-ray tube manufacturers for both the OEM business of major diagnostic imaging equipment manufacturers and the independent servicing business for X-ray tubes.

-The market for flat panel detectors is also very competitive, and Varex faces intense competition from over a dozen smaller competitors.
-As a result of these competitive dynamics, to effectively retain the business of its customers and compete with its competitors Varex must have an advantage in one or more significant areas, such as lower product cost, better product quality and/or superior technology and/or performance.
-Varex has made price concessions to maintain existing customers and attract new customers, and may have to make additional price concessions in the future.
+The market for flat panel detectors is also very competitive, and we face intense competition from over a dozen smaller competitors.
+As a result of these competitive dynamics, to effectively retain the business of our customers and compete with our competitors we must have an advantage in one or more significant areas, such as lower product cost, better product quality and/or superior technology and/or performance.
+We have made price concessions to maintain existing customers and attract new customers, and may have to make additional price concessions in the future.

-In its Industrial segment, Varex competes with other OEM suppliers, primarily outside of the United States.
-The market for its X-ray tube and flat panel products used for nondestructive testing in industrial applications is small and highly fragmented.
-Some of Varex's competitors outside the United States may have resources and support from their governments that Varex does not, such as preferences for local manufacturers, and may not be subject to the same trade compliance regulations as Varex.
-Therefore, Varex's ability to compete in certain high-growth markets may be limited compared to its competitors.
+In our Industrial segment, we compete with other OEM suppliers primarily outside of the United States.
+The market for our X-ray tube and flat panel products used for nondestructive testing in industrial applications is small and highly fragmented.
+Some of our competitors outside of the United States may have resources and support from their governments that we do not, such as preferences for local manufacturers, and may not be subject to the same trade compliance regulations as us.
+Therefore, our ability to compete in certain high-growth markets may be limited compared to our competitors.

-Varex's competitors could develop technologies and products that are more effective than those Varex currently uses or produces or that could render its products obsolete or noncompetitive.
-In addition, the timing of Varex's competitors' introduction of products into the market could affect the market acceptance and sales of Varex's products.
-Some competitors offer specialized products that provide, or may be perceived by customers to provide, an advantage over Varex's products.
-Also, some of Varex's non-U.S. competitors may not be subject to the same standards, regulatory and/or other legal requirements to which Varex is subject and, therefore, they could have a competitive advantage in developing, manufacturing and marketing products and services.
-Any inability to develop, gain regulatory approval for and supply commercial quantities of competitive products to the market as quickly and effectively as Varex's competitors could limit market acceptance of Varex's products and reduce its sales.
-Any of these competitive factors could negatively and materially affect Varex's pricing, sales, revenues, market share and gross margins and its ability to maintain or increase its operating margins.
+Our competitors could develop technologies and products that are more effective than those we currently use or produce or that could render our products obsolete or noncompetitive.
+In addition, the timing of our competitors' introduction of products into the market could affect the market acceptance and sales of our products.
+Some competitors offer specialized products that provide, or may be perceived by customers to provide, an advantage over our products.
+Also, some of our non-U.S. competitors may not be subject to the same standards, regulatory and/or other legal requirements to which we are subject and, therefore, they could have a competitive advantage in developing, manufacturing and marketing products and services.
+Any inability to develop, gain regulatory approval for and supply commercial quantities of competitive products to the market as quickly and effectively as our competitors could limit market acceptance of our products and reduce our sales.
+Any of these competitive factors could negatively and materially affect our pricing, sales, revenues, market share and gross margins and our ability to maintain or increase our operating margins.